-If your doctor recommends surgery to treat endometriosis, you may be a candidate for da Vinci® Surgery, which is offered at St. Elizabeth's Medical Center in Boston, Mass., and Good Samaritan Medical Center in Brockton, Mass.
+If your doctor recommends surgery to treat endometriosis, you may be a candidate for da Vinci® Surgery, which is offered at St. Elizabeth's Medical Center in Boston, Massachusetts, and Good Samaritan Medical Center in Brockton, Massachusetts.
 Using state-of-the-art technology, da Vinci Surgery requires only a few tiny incisions, so you can get back to your life faster.
-Theda Vinci System enables your doctor to operate with enhanced vision, precision, dexterity and control. da Vinci’s3D, high-definition vision system allows surgeons to see key anatomy with immense depth and clarity, which is critical to removing deep endometrial tissue implants.
+Theda Vinci System enables your doctor to operate with enhanced vision, precision, dexterity and control. da Vinci’s 3D, high-definition vision system allows surgeons to see key anatomy with immense depth and clarity, which is critical to removing deep endometrial tissue implants.

 da Vinci Endometriosis Resection allows your surgeon to perform a thorough removal of deeply penetrated or widespread endometrial areas while preserving your uterus.
 Unlike conventional open and laparoscopic surgery, da Vinci Endometriosis Resection offers the added benefit of computer and robotic-assisted technology, with the goal of minimizing the risk of your endometriosis returning.